pwdd/assignments_instructions/course2/04_assignment_instructions.md

   (N) examples, 1 failure, (N) pending
   ```

-  To focus test feedback on a specific step of the requirements, add the specific file (path included) with the tests along with `-e rq##` to the `rspec` command line to only evaluate a specific requirement.
+  To focus test feedback on a specific step of the requirements, add the specific file (path included) with the tests along with `-e rq##` to the `rspec` command (example below).
+This way, the test will only evaluate a specific requirement.
 Pad all step numbers to two digits.

   ```
   $ rspec spec/start_spec.rb -e rq1.0